 Shipboard dining options - Food and Drinks

-Marella Explorer has a total of 10 dining venues, including Surf & Turf, Kora La, Snack Shack, Umi Sushi and open air Mediterranean Restaurant with Pizza and Tapas areas.
-The Kora La features Oriental-style lanterns and paintings paired with pan-Asian menu of noodle dishes and curries.
+Marella Explorer has a total of 10 dining venues, including Surf & Turf, Kora La, Snack Shack, Umi Sushi and open-air Mediterranean Restaurant with Pizza and Tapas areas.
+The Kora La features Oriental-style lanterns and paintings paired with a pan-Asian menu of noodle dishes and curries.
 This is a fine dining addition and there is a small premium to eat here.

-- Latitude 53, situated on two decks, 5 and 6, is the main waiter service restaurant with floor-to-ceiling windows and gold-and-grey colour scheme.
+- Latitude 53, situated on two decks, 5 and 6, is the main waiter service restaurant with floor-to-ceiling windows and gold-and-grey color scheme.

 - Vista on Deck 5, situated in Latitude 53.
-In the evening, it transforms into an Italian restaurant for regional favourites prepared with authentic ingredients.
+In the evening, it transforms into an Italian restaurant for regional favorites prepared with authentic ingredients.